latifaghassan/reading_notes/read03.md

 # Structure Web Pages With HTML Summary

-**When you are proccessing or designing your page, certain steps should be followed.**
+**When you are  processing or designing your page, certain steps should be followed.**

-- you should ensure that your pages attract the visitors and that it include what they need or fullfil what they  expect to see.
+- you should ensure that your pages attract the visitors and that it include what they need or  fulfill what they  expect to see.
 - you have to organize your information in a simple and understanble way.
 - design theory for presenting information that will help them achieve their goals.
 - write some tips for you about how to improve your page and make it more attractive.